michaelneale/goose-perception/INTERFACE_MODES.md

 ### 2. 🍎 Menu Bar Mode (Minimal)

-- **Description**: Goose lives in your Mac menu bar as a small icon
+- **Description**: Goose lives in your Mac menu bar as a small icon with popup window
 - **Features**:
   - Unobtrusive menu bar presence
   - System notifications for messages
   - Right-click context menu for quick actions
-  - Popup window for complex interactions
+  - Popup window for complex interactions and chat
-- **Best for**: Users who prefer minimal visual impact
+- **Best for**: Users who prefer minimal visual impact and native Mac experience

-### 3. 📱 Hybrid Mode (Best of Both)

-- **Description**: Both floating avatar AND menu bar icon
-- **Features**:
-  - All floating avatar features
-  - Plus menu bar convenience
-  - Messages appear on both interfaces
-  - User can choose which to interact with
-- **Best for**: Power users who want maximum flexibility

 ## Configuration